TIBET AT A GLANCE

 WHY PEOPLE WERE FORCED TO LEAVE THEIR HOMES

-Under the 1990 Immigration Act, 1,000 Tibetans living in exile in India, Nepal and Bhutan were chosen, via a Tibetan lottery, to receive U.S. visas.
+Under the United States' 1990 Immigration Act, 1,000 Tibetans living in exile in India, Nepal and Bhutan were chosen, via lottery, to receive U.S. visas.
 In 1993, Vermont became one of 25 resettlement sites in the United States.
-However, unlike other immigrants who came to Vermont as refugees, the Tibetans were deemed “displaced persons” and hence received no financial support from the U.S. government.
-Instead, Vermonters had to create a private nonprofit, Burlington’s Tibetan Resettlement Project, to help them get established.
+However, unlike other immigrants who came to Vermont as refugees, Tibetans were identified as “displaced persons” and received no financial support from the U.S. government.
+Instead, Vermonters had to create a private nonprofit, Burlington’s Tibetan Resettlement Project, to support Tibetans in beginning life in Vermont.

 TIBETANS IN VERMONT